Rosacea Treatment in Singapore — Laser, Medical & Skincare Options

 Persistent Facial Redness (Flushing)

-One of the hallmark signs of rosacea is persistent facial redness.
-This redness often resembles a blush or sunburn, primarily affecting the central face, including the cheeks, nose, forehead, and chin.
+One of the most recognised symptoms of rosacea is ongoing redness across the cheeks, nose, forehead, and chin.
 It can be triggered by various factors, such as heat, cold, spicy foods, alcohol, and emotional stress.
+This type of facial redness can resemble a sunburn and may need targeted treatment.

 Visible Blood Vessels (Telangiectasia)

-Over time, small, dilated blood vessels may become visible on the surface of the skin, particularly on the nose and cheeks.
-These visible blood vessels, known as telangiectasia, contribute to the overall redness and can be a source of self-consciousness.
+Over time, small, dilated blood vessels may become visible on the surface of the skin, particularly on the nose and cheeks, adding to overall redness.

 Bumps and Pimples (Papulopustular Rosacea